temporalio/samples-go/README.md

 - [**Request/Response with Response Queries**](https://github.com/temporalio/samples-go/tree/master/reqrespquery): Demonstrates how to accept requests via signals and use queries to poll for responses.

+### Third Party Libraries

+Temporal users maintain their own libraries, which may be helpful to you for learning.
+Be careful when relying on them wholesale as they are not professionally maintained by Temporal.

+- https://github.com/Courtsite/temporal-go-helpers Common convenience methods, and developer ergonomics for Temporal's Go SDK, including a `saga` helper for easily executing compensation rollback logic, and `ReceiveWithTimeout` to receive Signal with Timeout.

 <!-- @@@SNIPEND -->

 ### Pending examples